greenelab/deep-review/sections/03_categorize.md

 neural networks from scratch [@tag:Pratt2016_dr @tag:Abramoff2016_dr
-@tag:Leibig2016_dr], but Gulshan et al. [@tag:Gulshan2016_dt] repurposed a 48-layer Inception-v3 deep architecture pre-trained on natural images and surpassed the state-of-the-art in both specificity and sensitivity.
+@tag:Leibig2016_dr], but Gulshan et al. [@tag:Gulshan2016_dt] repurposed a 48-layer Inception-v3 deep architecture pre-trained on natural images and surpassed the state-of-the-art specificity and sensitivity.
 Such features were also repurposed to detect melanoma, the deadliest form of skin cancer, from dermoscopic [@tag:Codella2016_ensemble_melanoma
 @tag:Yu2016_melanoma_resnet] and non-dermoscopic images of skin lesions [@tag:Jafari2016_skin_lesions @tag:Esfahani2016_melanoma
-@tag:Esteva2017_skin_cancer_nature].
-Transfer learning also enabled an analysis to detect age-related macular degeneration [@tag:Burlina2016_amd].
+@tag:Esteva2017_skin_cancer_nature]as well as age-related macular degeneration [@tag:Burlina2016_amd].
 Pre-training on natural images can enable very deep networks to succeed without overfitting.
 For the melanoma task, reported performance was competitive with or better than a board of certified dermatologists [@tag:Codella2016_ensemble_melanoma @tag:Esteva2017_skin_cancer_nature].

-The reuse of features from natural images is also becoming widely used with radiographic images, where datasets are often too small to train large without these techniques [@tag:Bar2015_nonmed_tl @tag:Shin2016_cad_tl
+The reuse of features from natural images is also growing for radiographic images, where datasets are often too small to train large deep neural networks without these techniques [@tag:Bar2015_nonmed_tl @tag:Shin2016_cad_tl
 @tag:Rajkomar2017_radiographs @tag:Lakhani2017_radiography].
-All these studies
-repurpose features from natural image datasets, such as ImageNet [@tag:Russakovsky2015_imagenet].
 Rajkomar et al.
 [@tag:Rajkomar2017_radiographs] showed that a deep CNN trained on natural images boosts performance in radiographic images.
 However, the target task required either re-training the initial model from scratch with special